dda-oo/AAAS-bot/README.md

 ## ⚙️ Purpose

-Built with maintainability and flexibility in mind, **cw-bot** serves as a foundation for:
+Built with maintainability and flexibility in mind, **AAAS-bot** serves as a foundation for:

 - Internal automation
 - Experimentation